chenxy19/BIOS270-AU25/Environment/Environment.md

   ```bash
   singularity remote login -u $USER docker://scr.svc.stanford.edu
   ```
+singularity remote login
+On HPC does not work -_-

 > **Why Docker + Singularity?**
 > Docker is great locally but **not allowed** on shared HPC for security reasons.
 Singularity (a.k.a.
 Apptainer) runs containers **without root** suitable for HPC environments.